Prevention of Pollution and Resource Circulation

 ITOCHU has launched the recycling business for flooring material together with the launch of DESSO, an eco-friendly flooring material produced by European construction material manufacturer Tarkett S.A., in the Japanese market in cooperation with Lilycolor CO., LTD., an interior design and decorating wholesaler.

 Its new DESSO is an environmentally-friendly product based on recycling that enables the fiber surface part of the flooring material to be separated from the base material of the floor, making it possible to recycle the components.
+Since the start in 2024, DESSO has been adopted in dozens of properties.

 This project aims not only to sell DESSO but also to contribute to the expansion of flooring material recycling through this collection and recycling scheme.